 An alternative would be for firms to consider subscribing to managed platforms that improve business productivity, can deliver new features and upgrades as technology needs change over time, and preserve strict security standards for accessing and managing their data.
 And to work with companies that have access to leading-edge business intelligence, technology, and service delivery methods that are built on real-world scenarios and can help them achieve organization-wide change as seamlessly as possible.

 As leaders in digital transformation, our mission at Skience has always been to enable financial services firms to move to a cloud-based environment for improved efficiency and greater business resilience.
 What we have seen over the past month, and what we believe we will continue to see, is an acceleration around digital transformation initiatives from leading financial institutions around the country.

 As the business landscape has changed, there is a new sense of urgency and focus around transforming existing practices to more efficient digital experiences.
 Skience is serving as a trusted partner in these endeavors.
 Our clients are actively reaching out to ask us to help guide them through this process so that their focus can remain on the health and safety of their employees and how best to continue to serve their clients in this new work environment.

-Click here to learn more about how the Skience Platform enables businesses to stay resilient in a time of change.
+Click here to learn more about how the Skience Platform enables businesses to navigate the effects of working remotely and stay resilient in a time of change.

 April 21, 2020